Table of contents

 Succession planning also cuts recruitment and onboarding costs.
 By promoting internally, there is less need for onboarding, and the high costs of recruitment are reduced.
 Finally, succession planning increases engagement.
 Employees who know there are growth and opportunity awaiting will receive a self-esteem boost, resulting in a more engaged workforce.

-What are the four stages of succession planning?
+What are the four stages of in a strong succession planning format?

 Aptitude tests are scored and marked using various methods, depending on the type of test and its objectives.
 For example, some tests are scored based on the number of correct answers, while others take into account factors such as speed, accuracy, or problem-solving skills.
 The most common scoring methods include percentile ranking, standard deviation, and raw scores.
 Percentile ranking compares a candidate's score with others who have taken the same test, while standard deviation measures how closely a candidate's score aligns with the average score of the test takers.
 Raw scores, on the other hand, are based on the total number of correct answers.